 Louisiana emergency line: (225) 500-1444

 Corpus Christi and the surrounding Coastal Bend area sit in one of the most active hurricane corridors in the United States.
 Coastal exposure adds wind-driven rain, salt air deterioration, and storm surge risk to the standard storm damage profile.
-Emergency roofing response on the Texas Gulf Coast requires understanding of TWIA windstorm insurance requirements and coastal construction standards.
+Emergency roofing response on the Texas Gulf Coast requires understanding of coastal construction standards, wind uplift requirements, and the salt air and humidity conditions that accelerate damage in this market.

 JosephMill’s Corpus Christi office provides local emergency response to Nueces County and the surrounding Coastal Bend region.